-Looking for easy German dessert recipes?
-Are you thinking of Black Forest Cake and other fancy tortes?
+Looking for easy dessert recipes?
 Are you thinking these German desserts are probably really difficult?

 No way!
 Look at mine!